 This walk takes you down to mine entrances and the battery that was part of the Come in Time claim.
 The battery has been restored and is a virtually complete example of this kind of heavy gold mining equipment.

-It’s just a short walk to the battery, though there are other interesting artefacts in the area, making it a good place for both exploring and picnicking.
+It’s just a short walk to the battery but there are other interesting artefacts in the area, making it a good place for exploring and picnicking.

 You can get to the Rise and Shine Battery via Thomson Gorge Road, up and over the Dunstan Range from the Manuherikia Valley at Matakanui.